jmejia8/Metaheuristics.jl/docs/src/index.md

 # Introduction

-This is documentation for the Metaheuristics Package.
+Documentation for the Metaheuristics Package.

 ## Installation